saturnin55/ChipnDaleAutoSplitter/README.md

 - You need to disable the 'Reset' feature to do 2-player mode autosplitting
 - Let me know of any bugs
-- Support for BizHawk and Netstopia soon
+- Support for BizHawk soon

 ## Thanks